 Ehren co-founded a non-profit called Conflict Resolution Through Art that sought to provide art supplies and studio space for marginalized teens, gang members, and victims of tragedy to express themselves.
 Some of this work and Ehren’s personal work was then displayed at the Cork Gallery in Lincoln Center.
 Ehren’s photos have been included in several exhibitions and auctions including “The Spirit of Brazil” and “Friends Without Borders,” which benefits children’s hospitals in Cambodia.

 Before pursuing photography, Ehren received a degree in sculpture and taught classical figure drawing, painting, and sculpture at a fine arts studio.
 It was documenting his three dimensional work that ultimately led him to photography.

-Ehren has worked for fashion and travel clients such as Harper's Bazaar, Rag & Bone, Saks 5th Avenue, Tommy Hilfiger, Phillips-Van Heusen, Ink Publishing, Nike, R/GA, Orange and Sherman’s Travel Media.
+Ehren has worked for fashion and travel clients such as Harper's Bazaar, Rag & Bone, Saks 5th Avenue, Tommy Hilfiger, Phillips-Van Heusen, Ink Publishing, Nike, R/GA, Scholastic and Sherman’s Travel Media.
 His non-profit clients include Avaaz.org, Dream for Darfur and Human Rights First.
 Stock imagery can be found through Getty.

 © Ehren Joseph Studio Inc. 2018